sahilGomes/protonBaaS/README.md

     - Step 2] - run->```docker build -t protonbaas .```
     - Step 3] - run-> ```docker run -dp port:port protonbaas```
-        - eg:- docker run -dp 8080:8080 protonbaas
+        - eg:- docker run -dp 8080:8080 protonbaas Your appliction is ready to be access.Inspect the container to see access points